 Achieving ISO9001 is very much viewed as the next step for our company and not the end.
 Moving forward we will be actively carrying out various continuous improvement activities.
 We will of course also be carrying out a program of internal auditing which will be carried out by our BSI trained staff.
-We have set ourselves the target of achieving ISO9001:2015 before the end of March 2018, six months before this becomes mandatory.
+We set ourselves the target of achieving ISO9001:2015 before the end of March 2018, six months before this becomes mandatory.
 This fits very well with our “Risk Management” philosophy.
 We duly successfully received certification to ISO9001:2015 in January 2015.
 You can download our certificate here

 In terms of other aspects of quality, all our production staff who carry out PCB assembly work are trained to IPC-A-610 and we have our own in house trainer .
 Any wiring harness work is carried out to IPC/WHMA-A-620 and again our staff are fully trained.
 We only use high quality crimps and tooling from CEMBRE

 Given our company name, you won’t be surprised that software is involved in much of what we do.
 This is mainly embedded code in microcontrollers / DSPs but also involves other platforms.
-We have a documented software quality policy which governs all aspects of development including how we manage development tool versions.
-The software coding structure and rules are based on ‘MISRA C : 2012′.
-Although not officially accredited, we believe our code meets the requirements for compliance.
+We have a documented software quality policy which governs all aspects of development including how we manage tool versions, requirements capture and verification / validation.
+The software coding structure and rules are based on ‘MISRA C : 2012′ with very few deviations.
 Whilst MISRA C was originally developed by the automotive industry, it has now been adopted by many other industries as more and more applications contain software and have an aspect of safety in them.
-We are currently investigating other alternative standards and formal certification options along with trialling automated code checking tools.
+We are currently assessing several functional safety standards and trialling code checking and testing tools.